Harvard Extension Courses in Biological Sciences

 Proseminar: Introduction to Graduate Studies in Biology

 This proseminar is designed to teach students many of the writing and analytical skills that are required to succeed in graduate-level courses in the biological sciences.
-The course is organized around discussion of topics derived from peer-reviewed published research in the fields of mucosal immunology, microbiology, and virology.
-We discuss the COVID-19 pandemic and attempt to understand disease pathogenesis, innate responses, and vaccine design.
-We also learn about human microbiome and how its presence alters susceptibility to infection.
-We discuss how microbiome-derived metabolites can control the immune system and learn how diet, probiotics, and/or microbiota-released metabolites ensure health.
-Through critical reading and presentation of research articles, students practice asking research questions that can be addressed experimentally and write testable hypothesis.
-This course also addresses the process of experimental design and current experimental methodologies in biology.
-Students are given multiple opportunities to hone their writing skills on several short writing assignments and a final writing project due at the end of the semester.
+Through critical reading and presentation of research articles, students learn how to form questions that can be addressed experimentally and how to write a corresponding, testable hypothesis.
+The course also addresses the process of experimental design and current experimental methodologies in biology.
+Students are given multiple opportunities to hone their writing skills on several short writing assignments.
+Students are expected to participate in class discussions, present a paper to the class, and write a final research proposal due at the end of the semester.
+We focus our attention on innovations in genetics and genomics.
+Some background in these areas is beneficial but not required.
+Students learn to think scientifically while they gain knowledge of how recent advancements can be applied to agriculture, vaccine developments, personalized medicine, and other areas.
 Because skills learned in this course are useful in subsequent courses, it is the first course that prospective Master of Liberal Arts (ALM) candidates should take toward the degree (or the second, if they are completing the expository writing prerequisite).
 While not designed to be a thesis or capstone proposal course, this course does serve as a foundation for eventual work on the thesis or capstone.
-This is the required admission course for the ALM, biology.
-Students interested in the ALM, biotechnology, should see BIOT E-200.

 Prerequisites: A satisfactory score on the mandatory test of critical reading and writing skills or a B or higher grade in the alternate expository writing course.
 In addition, at the first class meeting students must complete a writing assignment that demonstrates their graduate-level reading comprehension and ability to write coherent, logical arguments.
 Molecular biology (BIOS E-12 or the equivalent) and EXPO E-42c are highly recommended.